vyonna6519/quotes/README.md

 ![Screenshot from 2022-02-11 14-56-34](https://user-images.githubusercontent.com/93370913/153587463-0349227b-da4a-40e8-87cb-65cd675fb8d0.png)

 ## Setup/Installation Requirements
- 1.Install Node Version Manager, Nodejs and Node Package Manager 2.Install angular CLI
+ 1.Install Node Version Manager, Nodejs and Node Package Manager and Angular CLI.

 ## Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.